How walkindb holds 100 000 concurrent walk-ins on a single €6 VPS

 • One VPS is one failure domain.
 If the OVH box loses power, walkindb is down.
 At 10-minute TTLs this is actually cheap — there's no catastrophic data loss possible, because there's no durable data.
 But availability is one-nine until we add a standby.

 • Vertical scaling has limits.
-An OVH VPS Value has 2 vCPUs and 4 GB RAM.
-At some point, 10 000 genuinely-active concurrent walk-ins would exceed it.
+An OVH VPS Value has 2 vCPUs and 8 GB RAM.
+100 000 idle walk-ins fit comfortably (disk is the ceiling, not RAM — we proved it).
+But 100 000 walk-ins all running queries at once would saturate both cores.
 The answer then is to add more boxes with a consistent-hash shard on instance ID — not to rewrite the architecture.

 • Network egress is a hidden cost.
 Cloudflare is DNS-only so there's no free egress bandwidth; all response bytes leave via OVH.
 At ~1 KB responses, that's fine for millions of requests.